The Riddle (Nik Kershaw song)

-"The Riddle" is a song by English singer-songwriter Nik Kershaw, released in 1984 as the lead single from his second studio album of the same name.
+"The Riddle" is a song by the English singer-songwriter Nik Kershaw, released in 1984 as the lead single from his studio album of the same name.
 Kershaw described the lyrical content as being nondescript to fill as a "guide vocal" for the production.
 It reached number three on the UK Singles Chart and peaked within the top 10 in countries like Ireland, Norway, Sweden, Australia and New Zealand.
 An accompanying music video was made for the song and features references to Lewis Carroll's book Alice's Adventures in Wonderland (1865).

-The song was covered by many artists, including Gigi D'Agostino (1999) and Jack Holiday and Mike Candys (2012).
+The song was covered by many artists, including Gigi D'Agostino (1999); the German Folk band dArtagnan together with Styrian band Visions of Atlantis; Jack Holiday and Mike Candys.

 Lyrics

 The "riddling" lyrics caused speculation among listeners as to their meaning; Kershaw states that there is in fact no intended meaning at all, the words simply being a "guide vocal" thrown together to fit the music.
 Kershaw has stated: "In short, 'The Riddle' is nonsense, rubbish, bollocks, the confused ramblings of an 80s popstar."